tessarin/cdecl/README.md

 #### Manual Installation

 Run `make` to compile the program and generate the manual page.
-Then, move the files to your desired and appropriate location on your system:
+Then, move the files to your desired and appropriate locations on your system:

     $ make
-    $ mv dither ~/bin
+    $ mv cdecl ~/bin
-    $ mv dither.1 ~/man/man1
+    $ mv cdecl.1 ~/man/man1

 ## Usage

-Call `cdecl` passing the desired declaration or write directly in your terminal.
+Call `cdecl` passing the declaration or write it directly in your terminal.
 The program will process the declaration and exit at the end of the first line.

     $ cdecl